Nuclear Medical Technology/Technologist

 What Nuclear Medical Technology/Technologist Majors Need to Know

-O*NET surveyed people in occupations related to nuclear medical technology/technologist and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, nuclear medical technology/technologist majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Nuclear Medical Technology/Technologist Majors